% Arabica is about my love for coffee, design, and seeing the world.

 My story begins in Tokyo, Japan.
 Being raised by parents who were enthusiasts of a universal language called ‘’Esperanto”, we would travel abroad every summer to attend a “World Esperanto Congress” held in different countries.
 My father was the owner of a manufacturing and trading company, and together with his frequent business trips, they would take me overseas whenever possible – ultimately helping to inspire my love of multiculturalism, design, and architecture.

 Through experiencing different cultures, seeing rich and poor people, happy and unhappy people, I started to wonder who I was, and asked myself what kind of life I wanted to live?

-After my high school graduation I moved to California for college.
+After my high school graduation, I moved to California for college.
 I settled into a snug apartment in Venice Beach and indulged myself in the unique fusion of beach hippie culture.
 It was during my college years that my love for coffee started.
-In 1990’s, Starbucks began to expand throughout the country, capturing me with their new coffee culture and cool atmosphere.
-I spent lots of my days at the Starbucks in Venice beach, either talking with friends or studying.
+In 1990’s, Starbucks began to expand throughout the country, capturing me with their new coffee culture and serene atmosphere.
+I spent lots of my days at the Starbucks in Venice Beach, either talking with friends or studying.

 Upon graduating from college, I started work for a trading company, which allowed me to travel overseas for business.
 A lot was learned from working closely with business owners around the world; I gained valuable insights as per their mindset towards work and life.
 And although most of them were very wealthy, I found that some were happy and others were not.
 This caused me to keep asking the same two questions: